Yes. Under “Find a Store” you will shortly be able to find a list of all the audiologists and suppliers in Europe who sell Elacin earplugs.

 End of the warranty

-The warranty ends two years after the earphones are purchased, or as soon as the purchaser has made a claim under the standard warranty.
+The warranty ends one year after the earphones are purchased, or as soon as the purchaser has made a claim under the standard warranty.
 No new warranty can be requested for the new earphones.

 No. Because hearing protection is seen as a preventative measure, no insurance covers them.